Is Bullhorn an ATS or a CRM?

 Comparison Guide / Staffing & Recruiting Software

-Compare Edvenity as a Bullhorn alternative for staffing and recruiting teams that want AI interviews, skills assessments, and ATS workflows without custom quotes or implementation fees.
+Compare Edvenity as a Bullhorn alternative for candidate sourcing, ATS, AI interviews, and assessments.

 Growing staffing and recruiting agencies that want AI interviews, assessments, and applicant tracking without custom enterprise quotes, VMS integrations, or per-seat CRM pricing.